smollahlab/CREWdb/README.md

  Using Anaconda/ Miniconda is recommended to run the scripts and iPython notebooks.

- If you have any problems running our code, please feel free to contact us (smollah@wustl.edu, g.reetika@wustl.edu)
+ If you have any problems running our code, please feel free to contact us (smollah@wustl.edu, g.reetika@wustl.edu) Note : This repository only contains the code for the machine learning models.
+The code for the web-interface and database is not included.

 ## Citation
 Please cite the following paper if you are using CREWdb for your research: